ikugo-dev/DOM-visualizer/README.md

 # DOM Visualizer

-A simple golang parser of any XML-like text.
+A simple website with a backend golang parser of any XML-like text.

+This site was made from a lack of good Document Object Model visualizers and is intended for those learning webdev or those that want to better understand how a certain website is structured.

 <img src="example.png" alt="website screenshot" width="500"/>